 If you're planning on a beach day or evening at a San Diego-area beach and want to party it up with alcoholic beverages, get down with the rules before you head out.
 (You are going to be disappointed since alcohol is banned on all San Diego beaches.)
 Besides beaches, alcoholic beverages are also banned on bay shores and in coastal parks.
 If you want to party down with adult beverages, you'll have to find non-coastal locations in the San Diego area.

 Though at one point in not too distant past you could drink alcohol on some San Diego beaches, it is no longer legal to consume alcoholic beverages at any San Diego beaches, bay shores, and coastal parks.
 This ban took effect on Jan.
 15, 2008, and was adopted after years of complaints by beach community residents of drunken and disorderly behavior becoming more frequent and violent.

-All San Diego beaches and bays in City Council Districts 1 and 2, along the coast from Point Loma to the Del Mar city limits.
-Mission Beach, Pacific Beach, Ocean Beach and associated piers, boardwalks and sea walls are affected, as well as the beaches and shoreline of La Jolla.
+All San Diego beaches and bays in City Council Districts 1 and 2, along the coast from Point Loma to the Del Mar city limits, are covered by the ban.
+Mission Beach, Pacific Beach, Ocean Beach, and associated piers, boardwalks, and sea walls are affected, as well as the beaches and shoreline of La Jolla.

-Organizers with special-event permits issued by San Diego's Office of Special Events are exempt from the booze ban, such as Over-the-Line and the Thunderboat races.
-If you are planning a wedding in a park affected by the alcohol ban and wish to serve alcohol, you have to obtain a special-event permit to do so.
+Organizers with special-event permits issued by San Diego's Office of Special Events are exempt from the booze ban.
+Examples are Over-the-Line and the Thunderboat races.
+If you are planning a wedding in a park included in the alcohol ban and wish to serve alcohol, you have to obtain a special-event permit to do so.

 Penalties are subject to change and may differ depending on the circumstances.
-When the ban was first launched, first-time violators could be fined up to $250 and repeat offenders could face a maximum fine of $1,000 and up to six months in jail.
+As of July 2018, first-time violators who are cited with an infraction can be fined up to $250.
+Repeat offenders cited for a misdemeanor could face a maximum fine of $1,000 and up to six months in jail, or both.